Per- and Polyfluoroalkyl Substances (PFAS) in Drinking Water

 In October 2020, MassDEP finalized a Maximum Contaminant Level (MCL) for the sum of 6 PFAS compounds in drinking water of 20 nanograms per liter (ng/L) or parts per trillion (ppt).
 These compounds, also referred to as “PFAS6”, are depicted in the chart below.

-This new regulation also requires all Public Water Systems (PWS) in the state of Massachusetts to begin sampling for PFAS in 2021.
-Concord Water began initial monitoring activities in April 2021, Results of initial monitoring, as well as subsequent monthly and/or quarterly monitoring will continue to be shared with our customers once they become available.
+This new regulation also required all Public Water Systems (PWS) in the state of Massachusetts to begin sampling for PFAS in 2021.
+Concord Water began initial monitoring activities in April 2021, Results of initial monitoring, as well as subsequent monthly and/or quarterly monitoring will continue to be shared with our customers as they become available.
 Please see the "Important Documents: Sampling Results" section below for these results.

 Although EPA has established a non-enforceable lifetime health advisory level of 70 parts per trillion (ppt) for the sum of PFOA and PFOS (2 of the 6 PFAS compounds regulated by MassDEP), there are presently no established federal regulatory limits for PFAS in drinking water.

 Per- and polyfluoroalkyl substances, commonly referred to as PFAS, are a family of man-made chemicals that have been manufactured and used in a variety of industries and consumer products around the globe since the 1940’s.
 The ability of PFAS to resist water, grease, and stains led to their widespread use in carpets, furniture fabrics, clothing, cookware, food packaging, personal care products, and even firefighting foams.
 This widespread use over several decades accounts for the presence of PFAS in many water supplies in the U.S. PFAS are nicknamed “forever chemicals” because many of them resist breaking down in the environment, and bioaccumulate in organisms, including humans.